Monetary reforms

 Monetary reform of Caracalla (214-215 AD)

-The to persist some tied up inflation to the military expenses brought Caracalla in 215 to a new reform, with a relationship among the elements of the new monetary system as brought in chart:
+The persisting inflation due to the military expenses brought Caracalla in 215 to a new reform, with a ratio among the elements of the new monetary system as shown in the following table:

 Metal Coin Ratio with